rayytsn9/Line-Follower-BOT-Hammerhead/README.md

 [![drag](https://i9.ytimg.com/vi/cw63CbNxSWM/mqdefault.jpg?sqp=CISxmKQG-oaymwEmCMACELQB8quKqQMa8AEB-AHUBoAC4AOKAgwIABABGGUgZShlMA8%3D&rs=AOn4CLD5u37Sq7N9b8_OaJJ2ZBmH0CHEAQ&retry=4)](https://youtu.be/cw63CbNxSWM)

 We kept the same PID value for the drag race but we up the speed up to about 250

+All in all our PID values are summed up in [SPID Values](https://rayytsn9.github.io/ROBOTT/#spid-values)

 ## C0DE